krevanth/ZAP/README.txt

     * This stage also causes branches predicted as taken to be actually executed.
 The latency for a successfully predicted taken branch is 6 cycles.
-* The previous instruction is being being decompressed.
-This is only required in the Thumb state, else the stage simply passes the instructions on.
+* The instruction before that is being being decompressed.
+This is only req. in the Thumb state, else the stage simply passes the instructions on.
-* The previous instruction is popped off the instruction buffer.
+* The instruction before that is popped off the instruction buffer.
-* The previous instruction is pushed onto the instruction buffer.
-Branches are predicted using a bimodal predictor (if applicable).
+* The instruction before that is pushed onto the instruction buffer.
+Branches
+  are predicted using a bimodal predictor (if applicable).
-* The previous instruction is accessing the cache/TLB RAM.
+* The instruction before that is accessing the cache/TLB RAM.
-* The previous instruction is accessing the cache/TLB RAM.
+* The instruction before that is accessing the cache/TLB RAM.
-* The previous instruction's fetch address is being generated.
+* The instruction before that is accessing the cache/TLB RAM.

-The deep pipeline, although uses more resources, allows the ZAP to run at high clock speeds (130MHz @ xc7a35t256g-3 FPGA).
+The deep pipeline, although uses more resources, allows the ZAP to run at high clock speeds (120MHz @ xc7a35t256g-3 FPGA).

 The ZAP pipeline has an efficient automatic dual forwarding network with interlock detection hardware.
 This is done automatically and no software